stories

 “I just … wish you hadn’t pressed that button.”

 I studied the man; mid-forties, brown hair, glasses, short beard.
 Important — terribly important — famously important, no doubt, but also — and here’s the point— obviously important.
-So why hadn’t I done the decent, civilised thing, and waited for another elevator?
+So why hadn’t I done the decent, civilized thing, and waited for another elevator?
 Couldn’t I see this one was occupied by somebody important?!

 I had slowed his ascent.
 And now he would be late for an important meeting with the world’s most trusted medical journal.